-• Maintains the group health plan;

-• Is considered the sponsor of the group health plan and is subject to the applicable Department of Labor (DOL) COBRA guidance, including providing the COBRA election notices to qualified beneficiaries; and

-• Would have received the COBRA premium payments directly from the assistance eligible individuals were it not for the COBRA premium assistance.
+- Maintains the group health plan; - Is considered the sponsor of the group health plan and is subject to the applicable Department of Labor (DOL) COBRA guidance, including providing the COBRA election notices to qualified beneficiaries; and - Would have received the COBRA premium payments directly from the assistance eligible individuals were it not for the COBRA premium assistance.

 If a third-party payer satisfies the above conditions, the third-party payer's clients aren't eligible for the COBRA premium assistance credit or an advance payment of the COBRA premium assistance credit.
 Third-party payers that are considered the person to whom premiums are payable may, in anticipation of receiving the COBRA premium assistance credit, reduce the deposits of federal employment taxes relating to their own employees (that is, those employees for whom they are filing as the common-law employer, rather than as a third-party payer) on the day they become eligible for the credit.
-If the anticipated credit exceeds the available reduction of these deposits, the third-party payer may file Form 7200 to request an advance after the payroll period in which the third-party payer becomes entitled to the credit.

 Aggregate Form 941 filers.
 Approved section 3504 agents and CPEOs must complete and file Schedule R (Form 941) when filing an aggregate Form 941.
 Aggregate Forms 941 are filed by agents approved by the IRS under section 3504.
 To request approval to act as an agent for an employer, the agent files Form 2678 with the IRS unless you're a state or local government agency acting as an agent under the special procedures provided in Rev. Proc.
 2013-39, 2013-52 I.R.B.
-830, available at IRS.gov/irb/ 2013-52 IRB#RP-2013-39.
+830, available at IRS.gov/irb/ 2013-52\IRB#RP-2013-39.
 Aggregate Forms 941 are also filed by CPEOs approved by the IRS under section 7705.
 To become a CPEO, the organization must apply through the IRS Online Registration System at IRS.gov/CPEO.
 CPEOs file Form 8973, Certified Professional Employer Organization/Customer Reporting Agreement, to notify the IRS that they started or ended a service contract with a customer.
 CPEOs must generally file Form 941 and Schedule R (Form 941) electronically.
 For more information about a CPEO's requirement to file electronically, see Rev. Proc.
 2017-14, 2017-3 I.R.B.
 426, available at IRS.gov/irb/ 2017-03 IRB#RP-2017-14.